Switching your business to a new energy supplier

 You won't get a cooling-off period when you switch.
 Only switch when you’ve looked at all the information and are clear on the terms of the contract.
 If you change your mind you might have to pay a termination fee.

-The amount of detail your supplier can tell you depends on what type of business you are.
+The amount of detail your supplier must tell you depends on what type of business you are.

 If you're a microbusiness